-- If possible, medication should be given at home and on a schedule other than school hours. - Scholars should NOT be carrying medication on their person or in their locker.
-If there is a specific exception needed for the scholar's safety, this must be approved by the Principal. - All prescription and nonprescription medications should be brought into the school office by the parent/guardian.
-The parent/guardian is responsible for

-- delivering medication to the school safely and must ensure that enough medication is available to follow the healthcare provider's orders. - Please check the expiration date before bringing medication to school.
+- If possible, medication should be given at home and on a schedule other than school hours.
+If a prescription medication is ordered for three-times-a-day, the medication should be scheduled around school hours: before school, after school, and at bedtime. - Scholars should NOT be carrying medication on their person or in their locker.
+If there is a specific exception needed for the scholar's safety, this must be approved by the Principal. - All prescription and nonprescription medications should be brought into the school office by the parent or guardian.
+The parent/guardian is responsible for delivering medication to the school safely and must ensure that enough medication is available to follow the healthcare provider's orders. - Please check the expiration date before bringing medication to school.
 The school cannot administer expired medication and medication that is not in its original manufacturer's package. - The school is unable to take verbal requests from parents/guardians to administer prescription and/or nonprescription medications.
-A properly completed Medication Authorization form needs to be on file in the school office before medication(s) will be administered. - It is recommended that scholars with asthma keep an inhaler at school which will be kept in a locked cabinet in the nurse's office but made available when necessary. - If changes are made, such as dosage or time the dose is given, a new Medication Authorization form must be completed and signed by the parent/guardian and scholar's healthcare provider. - If the prescribed medication is discontinued, the parent/guardian must bring in a discontinuation order written by the scholars' healthcare provider or parent/ guardian. - A history of a severe allergic reaction or certain medical conditions can be life-threatening.
+A properly completed Medication Authorization form needs to be on file in the school office before medication(s) will be administered. - It is recommended that scholars with asthma keep an inhaler at school which will be kept in a locked cabinet in the nurse's office but made available when necessary. - If changes are made, such as dosage or time the dose is given, a new Medication Authorization form must be completed and signed by the parent/ guardian and scholar's healthcare provider. - If the prescribed medication is discontinued, the parent/guardian must bring in a discontinuation order written by the scholars' healthcare provider or parent/ guardian. - A history of a severe allergic reaction or certain medical conditions can be life-threatening.
 Please inform the school office with this information and ensure appropriate medication is available.